Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/PurviewInformationProtection.md

 #### Installation details

-[Install and configure](/purview/deploy-scanner-configure-install.md) the full version of the information protection client.
+Install and configure the information protection client.

 The PurviewInformationProtection PowerShell module installs automatically when you install the full version of the information protection client.
 Alternatively, you can install the module only by using the *PowerShellOnly=true* parameter.